Skip to main content

 English Teaching students deepen their disciplinary knowledge of literature, rhetoric, and composition.
 In addition, they study theoretical and research-based approaches to secondary English/language arts (especially writing, reading, adolescent literature, and digital literacies) in order to increase their mastery of pedagogy.
 Students work with faculty mentors to design a course of study that matches their research interests.
 During their time in the program, students may also take advantage of opportunities to work as writing instructors, teaching assistants, or research assistants.
 As they advance toward graduation, they are encouraged to present and publish their work.
 Ultimately, graduates are positioned to make important contributions in their schools and districts or, if they wish, to pursue doctoral study.

-In addition to the standard requirements for the MA program, prospective English Teaching students must have at least three years of full-time secondary English teaching experience and currently be licensed to teach English/language arts.
+In addition to the standard requirements for the MA program, prospective English Teaching students must have at least one year of full-time secondary English teaching experience.
+Preference in applications will be given to those with more experience and those currently licensed to teach English/language arts.

 Rhetoric and Composition Emphasis